13.8 C

 Lens designers use various techniques to reduce spherical aberration, including incorporating aspherical elements, specialized glass types (like extra-low dispersion glass), and advanced lens coatings.
 These elements and coatings are engineered to correct how light is refracted within the lens, ensuring light rays converge more accurately and uniformly.

-Correcting spherical aberration significantly improves bokeh’s smoothness and visual appeal in photographs.
+Correcting spherical aberration significantly improves the smoothness and visual appeal of bokeh in photographs.
 By improving how a lens handles out-of-focus areas, photographers can achieve images with a more pleasing aesthetic quality, where the subject is beautifully isolated against a soft, unobtrusive background.
 Advances in lens technology and design continue to make this balance between sharpness and smooth bokeh more achievable, offering photographers a wide array of tools to express their creative vision.

 Previous article